sparrell/SwTransparencyDocNames/flavors.md

 - ingredients only
 - assembly instructions
 - component to license relationships
-- known-unknowns
+- known-unknowns / incomplete / "one-hop" / "complete"
 - component to vulnerability relationships
-- "finished goods" "affected/not-affected" relationship to vulnerability
+- component "affected/not-affected" relationship to vulnerability
-- has ingredients but not 'sufficient' for "SBOM baseline"
+- has ingredients but not 'sufficient' for SBOM baseline as defined by framing
 - has insufficient data for a particular use case (many examples which will need to be un-confounded)

-I would argue this is the source of much of our talking past each other, and that having 'document names' will allow us to better reach consensus on many other topics.
+I believe this is one source of our talking past each other, and that having 'document names' will allow us to better reach consensus on many other topics.

 ## First Principles